Nothing to hide? Not the point.

 While we enjoy all the benefits of e-commerce, streaming and information at our finger tips, we see the dark side of doomscrolling, deepfakes and polarization.
 There are indeed different legal and social traditions around the concept of privacy, so we don’t always agree on what it means.
 However, we must all understand the risks that come from giving up our data and manage them so we can ensure a digital future with humans at its center.

 When people like Mark Zuckerberg say privacy is dead, this suits the needs of his business.
 Cynics agree, and they simply give up.
-The science fiction novel by Dave Eggers “The Ring” imagines this capitulation: The world giving in to the tyranny of a fictional Silicon Valley company, a cross of Google and Facebook, that drives a ruthless transparency and reduces governments and people to near slaves in a hopeless future steered by others.
+The science fiction novel by Dave Eggers “The Circle” imagines this capitulation: The world giving in to the tyranny of a fictional Silicon Valley company, a cross of Google and Facebook, that drives a ruthless transparency and reduces governments and people to near slaves in a hopeless future steered by others.
 This kind of narrative feeds the overly cautious people, those who deny all cookies, don’t say “Alexa” out loud or won’t even engage with the internet.

 But we don’t need to live in fear, and we also don’t need to believe that social media and other digital companies grow best where there are no rules.
 Beyond the careless, the cynics and the cautious we can find the pragmatic, careful users.
 They understand the trade-offs of sharing their data and take responsibility for their own privacy, including joining the discussions about public policy to best protect it.